 To further protect critical wildlife habitat, the Village of Chenequa has two ordinances which protect shore lands and wetland.
 The “Removal of Shore Cover” ordinance regulates the cutting of trees and shrubbery within 75 feet of the shoreline and no more than 20% of the shoreline may be cleared of natural vegetation.
 The “Shore land-Wetland” ordinance provides protection to wetlands and shore lands, defining accepted land use practices.

-In addition to Tall Pines and MFL, some residents have also made the effort to practice conservation within their property by preserving oak savannahs, prairies and forested areas, all conducive to enhancing bird populations.
+In addition to Tall Pines and MFL, some residents have also made the effort to practice conservation within their property by preserving oak savannas, prairies and forested areas, all conducive to enhancing bird populations.

 Chenequa’s monthly newsletters address pertinent seasonal information.
 For example, spring's general focus is regarding shoreline restoration and improvement.
 In regards to reducing erosion as well as preserving wildlife habitat.
 Summer's general focus typically aims to answer resident questions and concerns.
-This is also a great time to recomend the use of less/no insecticides and alternatives to using insecticides, tree diseases and what can be done regarding them.
+This is also a great time to recommend the use of less/no insecticides and alternatives to using insecticides, tree diseases and what can be done regarding them.
 Fall's general focus is on preservation of bushes/trees for winter, etc. It is their intention to include in future newsletters landscaping recommendations and plantings conducive to attracting and feeding song birds.

 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

-The village of Chenequa has no ordinance which mandates the cutting of grass or prohibits natural lawns.
+The Village of Chenequa has no ordinance which mandates the cutting of grass or prohibits natural lawns.
 In fact, the use of natural landscaping and perennials rather than lawns is encouraged along the shoreline.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.